-(d) Any creditor, upon motion, shall be entitled to a hearing in the court in which the action is pending or from which the writ issued for the purpose of determining the priority and division of payment among all the creditors of the debtor who have levied an execution upon nonexempt earnings pursuant to this, section.
+(d) Any creditor, upon motion, shall be entitled to a hearing in the court in which the action is pending or from which the writ issued for the purpose of determining the priority and division of payment among all the creditors of the debtor who have levied an execution upon nonexempt earnings pursuant to this section.

 Comment.
 Section 690.6 is superseded by the Employees' Earnings Protection Law, Chapter 2.5 (commencing with Section 723.010).
 Subdivision (a) is superseded by Sections 723.050 and 723.052.
 Subdivision (b) is superseded by Section 723.051.
 Subdivisions (c) and (d) are superseded by various other provisions.
+See, e.g., Sections 723.030 (priority of earnings withholding order issued to enforce judgment for delinquent amounts for support), 723.031

-See, e.g., Sections 723.030 (priority of wage assignment for support), 723.077 (priority of earnings withholding order for taxes), 723.107 (limitation on serving subsequent earnings withholding order on earnings of same employee by same judgment creditor.
+(priority of wage assignment for support), 723.077 (priority of earnings withholding order for taxes), 723.107 (limitation on serving subsequent earnings withholding order on earnings of same employee by same judgment creditor.